 The Leonard Lee 🚴♂️ Week

-Leonard Lee's Youtube channel is dedicated to helping you get the most out of your cycling regardless of your size, shape or age.
-Now you can join Leonard as one of just seven guests for a week of guided cycle rides on a top Pinarello bike in Emilia Romagna, Italy and enjoy some exciting cycling terrain together.
+Join Leonard as one of just seven cyclists for a week of guided rides on a top Pinarello bike in Emilia Romagna and get to enjoy the exciting Italian cycling terrain.

-Emilia Romagna has an outstanding cycling culture: home to Italy’s original Granfondo, host for three stages of the 2020 Giro d’Italia - as seen on Leonard's YouTube channel - the 2020 UCI World Championships, home to the Italian cycling team coach Davide Cassani and the cycling legend Marco Pantani.
+Emilia Romagna is an outstanding cycling centre: home to Italy’s original Granfondo, host for three stages of the 2020 Giro d’Italia - as seen on Leonard's YouTube channel - the 2020 UCI World Championships, home to the Italian cycling team coach Davide Cassani and the cycling legend Marco Pantani.

 🚴🏻♀️ 🇮🇹 Ride, Eat & Drink with Leonard Lee in Classic Italian Style 🇮🇹 🚴♂️